If you asked me the same question 2 years back, my answer would have been “NO.”

 Why?
 Because traveling was one of the main reasons for my debt.

-After realizing that I was in utter financial trouble, I had totally stopped traveling, not to waste money anymore.
+After realizing that I was in utter financial trouble, I stopped traveling, not to waste money anymore.

 Like me, many people would say traveling while in debt reflects the irresponsible nature of a person.
 But is that really true?

 How do I think now?
-Well, I think it is possible to plan a trip while in debt.
+Well, I think planning a trip while in debt is possible.

 It could take quite a long span to pay off a big debt load.
 If you deprive yourself of fun for a long time, you may lose interest in the debt payoff goal.

-Now I am following a healthy budget focused on saving and have some room for fun, too.
+Now I am following a healthy budget focused on saving and having some room for fun, too.

 I love traveling, so I save some amount every month to organize a short and refreshing trip once or twice a year.
 I repeat, “short trip,” not a luxurious one!

 2. Track Your Bank Account Before Planning a Trip

 What I do now is planning, planning, and planning.